Publications

 Reviewed by Fredric Shauger in The Portolan, December 2009.

-440 years.
+for 440 years.
 Scholars began studying maps in Abraham Ortelius’ Theatrum Orbis Terrarum almost from

 their debut in 1570.
-The texts on the reverse side of the maps (“on verso”) however,
+The texts on the reverse side of the maps (“on verso”)

-published his iconic Ortelius Atlas Maps,
+1996 when he published his iconic Ortelius

-an Illustrated Guide.
+Atlas Maps, an Illustrated Guide.

 This

-book is actually a dissertation that Van den Broecke recently defended at
+book is actually a dissertation that van den Broecke recently defended at

 Van